joey-02/OBG-Onboarding/Docs/Syllabus.md

 ###### [Bitcoin Instructions](https://bitcoin.org/en/download)
 ###### [Ethereum Instructions](https://docs.prylabs.network/docs/install/install-with-script) Note: Ethereum requires an execution client and consensus client, these insteructions use geth and pyrsm, both of which are go implementations of the ethereum spec

-# Week4: How to Use a Blockchain: Blockchain Applications
+# Week4: How to Use a Blockchain
 - Revisiting virtual machines
 - How dapps work: frontend vs backend
 - What is onchain and what is offchain?